-Hidden files in Linux are the files that are not listed when the user runs ls command.
+Hidden files in Linux are the files that are not listed when the user runs the ls command.
 The name of a hidden file starts with a. dot(.)
 In Linux, not only files, but directories can be hidden as well.
 Files are hidden in Linux for many reasons.
 One of them is to make sure that users don’t accidentally modify the contents of these files.
 Another could be to prevent the accidental deletion of these files.
-On shared systems files could be hidden for privacy issues.
+On shared systems, files could be hidden for privacy issues.

 Most hidden files contain environment settings or data that are accessed by programs being run by the user.
-They’re not intended to be edited by the user, only the application should have access to these.
+They’re not intended to be edited by the user, only the application should have access to them.
 That’s why they’re hidden from the user’s normal view.
 These can be configuration files, log files.
 Examples of system files that are hidden are “.profile“, “.bashrc,” “.vimrc”

-How to show hidden files in Linux?
+How do I show hidden files in Linux?

 To show hidden files in Linux, you can use the ls -a option as shown below to display “all” files: